uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The size, profile, and/or budget of the publisher and, in some cases, the developer, too

-Use MobyGames, Wikipedia, Steam, and/or fansites to confirm the publisher class.
+Use existing scholarship, MobyGames, Wikipedia, Steam, and/or fansites to confirm the publisher class.

 This element rarely needs to be repeated.
 Exceptions include cases where the platform edition is both "indie" and "self-published."
 <details>